okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/java/clientsecret.md

 ### Client secret

-For the sample app, use the **Client secret** for the app integration that you've created in [Create new application](/docs/guides/oie-embedded-common-org-setup/java/main/#step-4-create-new-application).
+For the sample app, use the **Client secret** for the app integration that you created in [Create new application](/docs/guides/oie-embedded-common-org-setup/java/main/#step-4-create-new-application).
 To find this value:
 1. Navigate to **Applications** > **Applications** in the Admin Console.
 1. Select your app, and then from the **General** tab, copy the **Client secret** value.<br>